kokofixcomputers/configurationlib/README.md

 ## Features

-- Load and save configurations from/to a JSON file.
+- Load and save configurations from/to a JSON, YAML or .env file.
 - Create nested dictionaries dynamically.
 - Retrieve configuration values easily.